 Example, This Toyota Highlander platinum is being offered at around 8% lower than MSRP by many dealers:

-In US, the costs for a car is reduced by giving higher discounts if it has been standing in the lot for more time.
-Cargurus helps you find the number of days that particular car (using the unique VIN number) has been sitting in dealer lot.
+In the US, the costs for a car are reduced by giving higher discounts if it has been standing in the lot for more time.
+Cargurus helps you find the number of days that particular car (using the unique VIN number) has been sitting in the dealer lot.

-Open the cargurus listing and scroll down to ‘Negotiation’ section to know the number of days.
-Dealers are ready to give discount if this car is unsold for 20+ days.
+Open the CarGurus listing and scroll down to the ‘Negotiation’ section to know the number of days.
+Dealers are ready to give a discount if this car is unsold for 20+ days.